• Skip to primary navigation

 Instructions

-• To a heavy bottomed kadai add 1 cup whole urad dal(without skin) and 6 tbsp, chana dal.
+• To a heavy bottomed kadai add 1 cup whole urad dal(without skin) and 6 tablespoon, chana dal.

 • Add 20-25 red chillies.
 Either use half and half of regular red chillies or use kashmiri chillies iteslf.
 I used 20 kashmiri red chillies.
 Adding red chillies along with dal while roasting helps in avoiding burning of red chillies.